dfreilich/summaries/CleanCoder.md

 This book, a sequel to [Clean Code](CleanCode.md), seems to focus much less on the specifics of code management, and more about how a good professional coder should act and behave.

 ## Chapter 1: Professionalism
+There are many different elements to professionalism.
+At its most basic, it is about taking responsibility for your work by:
+* Do No Harm &rarr; We are being paid to create software that works just like it should.
+We harm the function of our software when we create bugs.
+Therefore, in order to be professional, we must not create bugs.
+This isn't saying you have to be perfect, but **you have to be responsible for your imperfections**.
+You have to **apologize**, but **apologies are insufficient**. ***You can't make the same errors over and over.
+As you mature, your error rate should rapidly decrease towards the asymptote of zero***.

 ## Chapter 2: Saying No